 Since lottery games were introduced over 35 years ago, customer interests have evolved and technology has advanced considerably.
 Although about half the adult population of Ontario now plays the lottery on a regular basis, OLG’s current technology and its sales model could be improved to better meet the needs of its changing customer base.

-At present, there are about 10,000 terminals across the province, but OLG’s current distribution and availability does not fully reflect the shopping patterns of most adults in Ontario, and the current terminal technology limits where and how lottery tickets can be sold.
+At present, there are about 10,000 terminals across the province, but OLG’s current distribution and availability does not fully reflect the shopping patterns of most adults in Ontario.
+The current terminal technology limits where and how lottery tickets can be sold.

-OLG’s overall objective is to grow the total business by continuing to innovate and focus on traditional lottery retailers, as well as expanding new lottery sales options.
-Expansion will include multi-lane solutions for supermarket, drug stores, and big box retailers, and will continue to build on the strengths of the convenience store channel.
+OLG’s overall objective is to grow its business by continuing to innovate and focus on current lottery retailers, as well as expanding new lottery sales options.
+Expansion could include multi-lane solutions for supermarket, drug stores.

 Private Sector Involvement